The Economics of Social Data: Introduction

-\paragraph{The Value of Social Data}
+\paragraph{The Value of Social Data }

-Collecting data from multiple consumers helps any market participant to predict the fundamental component of each individual signal.
+Collecting data from multiple consumers helps any market participant to filter the individual signals.
 This process can occur through two channels.
-First, in a market wherein the noise terms are largely idiosyncratic, a large sample size helps filter out errors and identify common fundamentals.
-Second, in a market with largely idiosyncratic fundamentals, many observations help filter out demand shocks and identify common noise terms, thereby estimating individual fundamentals by differencing.
+First, in a market where the noise terms are largely idiosyncratic, a large sample size filters out errors and identifies any common fundamentals.
+Second, in a market with largely idiosyncratic fundamentals, many observations filter out demand shocks and identify common noise terms, thereby estimating individual fundamentals by differencing (Proposition \ref {impact}).

-The welfare consequences of such informational gains are complex.
-On the one hand, when a consumer shares her data with the intermediary, the other consumers benefit from learning her signal---better information allows them to tailor their demand to their true preferences.
-On the other hand, when the intermediary sells the additional data to the producer, selling the additional data enables more accurate price discrimination, which reduces all consumers' welfare.\footnote{ As we argue in Section \ref{mod}, data externalities are not limited to settings where the consumers' information enables price discrimination.
-Instead, our insights apply to any product market where (a) data sharing teaches consumers about their preferences, and (b) the consumers' data is sold to a firm that seeks to extract their surplus.}

-However, the choice by each consumer to share her information with the intermediary is guided only by her private benefits and costs, not by the data externality she generates with her actions.
-Thus, the intermediary must compensate each individual consumer only to the extent that the disclosed information affects her own welfare.
-Conversely, the platform does not have to compensate the individual consumer for any changes she causes in the welfare of others or any changes in her welfare caused by the information revealed by others.
+However, the choice by each consumer to share her data with the intermediary is guided only by her private benefits and costs, not by the information gains she generates with her actions.
+Thus, the intermediary must compensate each individual consumer only to the extent that the disclosed information affects her own welfare \emph{on the margin}.
+Critically, the platform does not have to compensate the individual consumer for any changes in her welfare caused by the information deduced from other consumers' signals.

-Therefore, social data drive a wedge between the socially efficient and profitable uses of information.
-First, the cost of acquiring individual data can be substantially less than the value of the information to the platform.
-Second, although many uses of consumer information exhibit positive externalities, very little prevents the platform from trading data for profitable uses that are in fact harmful to consumers.
-We thus seek to identify under which conditions there might be too much or too little trade in data.